I recently bought a new notebook (ASUS ROG GL703GM), and one of the issues I solved is the 5ghz wireless.

 While looking for a solution, I discovered that if switching off and on the wireless interface, it was likely connected to 5ghz.

-It had invalid or duplicate folders, bad folder priorities, …
+It had invalid or duplicate folders, and bad folder priorities, …

 By fixing it, the oddities disappeared.